al-ce/greatest-common-factor.py/README.md

   This doesn't guarantee that any of the algorithms returned the *correct* result, but hopefully in tinkering or refactoring we only make a mistake on one of the algorithms at a time, so we can easily spot where that happened.
-Again, this doesn't catch anything that wouldn't be caught by the `Test` object, but in case something happens to that that goes un-noticed, this check gives us the benefit of telling us that something is wrong with *a*) one or more of our algorithms *b*) the `Test` object.
+This doesn't catch anything that wouldn't be caught by the `Test` object, assuming the `Test` object is being fed a similar test case on initilization as the case the user is inputting manually.
+But in case a bug is introduced to the `Test` object that goes un-noticed, this check gives us the benefit of telling us that *a*) there is a bug in one or more of our algorithms *b*) there is a bug in the `Test` object *c*) there is a special case the program hasn't accounted for.

 ### :triangular_ruler: Measurements
 * Runtime measurements are calculated by getting the difference of `time.perf_counter()` at the start and end of each algorithm function call.
 Implementing a more rigourous method is on the TODOs.